MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 The original string_view str2 is: BBB-1111
 The index of the last occurrence of a element not of 'B1' in str2 before the 6th position is: 3
-The elements of the substring_view 'B-1' were not found in str2 .
+The elements of the substring 'B-1' were not found in str2 .

 The original string_view str3 is: 444-555-GGG
 The index of the last occurrence of an element in str3